-13 As discussed earlier regarding model criteria, fetal methanol concentrations can 14 reasonably be assumed to equal maternal blood concentration.
-Thus, methanol pharmacokinetics 15 and blood dose metrics for NP laboratory animals and humans are expected to improve upon default extrapolations from external exposures as estimates of fetal exposure during early 16 gestation.
-The same level of confidence cannot be placed on the whole-body rate of metabolism, 17 18 in particular as a surrogate for formaldehyde dose.
-Because of formaldehyde's reactivity and the 19 limited fetal metabolic (ADH) activity (see Sections 3.3 and 4.9.1), fetal formaldehyde 20 concentration increases (from methanol) will probably not equal maternal increases in 21 formaldehyde concentration.
-But since there is no model that explicitly describes formaldehyde 22 concentration in the adult, let alone the fetus, the metabolism metric is the closest one can come formaldehyde dose than applied methanol dose or even methanol blood levels, which do not account for species differences in conversion of methanol to formaldehyde.
+As discussed earlier regarding model criteria, fetal methanol concentrations can reasonably be assumed to equal maternal blood concentration.
+Thus, methanol pharmacokinetics and blood dose metrics for NP laboratory animals and humans are expected to improve upon default extrapolations from external exposures as estimates of fetal exposure during early gestation.
+The same level of confidence cannot be placed on the whole-body rate of metabolism,

+- in particular as a surrogate for formaldehyde dose.
+Because of formaldehyde's reactivity and the - 2 limited fetal metabolic (ADH) activity (see Sections 3.3 and 4.9.1), fetal formaldehyde - 3 concentration increases (from methanol) will probably not equal maternal increases in - 4 formaldehyde concentration.
+But since there is no model that explicitly describes formaldehyde - 5 concentration in the adult, let alone the fetus, the metabolism metric is the closest one can come - to predicting fetal formaldehyde dose.
+This metric is expected to be a better predictor of account for species differences in conversion of methanol to formaldehyde.